Charlie Coyle: Colorado Avalanche

+Columbus Blue Jackets

+With a year remaining on his contract, Coyle's brief tenure with the Avalanche ended just three months later approaching the 2025 NHL entry draft, as he was traded alongside Miles Wood to the Columbus Blue Jackets in exchange for prospect Gavin Brindley, 2026 second round pick and 2027 third-round selection on June 27, 2025.

-Personal
+Personal life

-Coyle is the cousin of two former NHL players: Tony Amonte and Bobby Sheehan.
-He is close friends with former Wild teammate and current Pittsburgh Penguins left winger Jason Zucker.
+Coyle is the cousin of two former NHL players – Tony Amonte and Bobby Sheehan.
+He is close friends with former Minnesota Wild teammate Jason Zucker.

-In 2021 Coyle proposed to his long time girlfriend Danielle Hooper former Miss Minnesota USA 2013.
+In August 2021, Coyle proposed to his long-time girlfriend Danielle Hooper, former 2013 Miss Minnesota USA, and they got married in August 2022.